 About This Site

-My name is Hugh MacLean, I live in Fort William in the North of Scotland and I work as a telephone engineer for BT.
+My name is Hugh MacLean, I live in Inverness in the North of Scotland and I am now a retired BT telecoms engineer.

 Prior to joining BT, I served in the Royal Navy and Royal Fleet Reserve.
 I joined HMS GANGES for basic training on 10th February 1976.
 I served on various ships including the aircraft carrier HMS ARK ROYAL, the frigate HMS DIOMEDE and other smaller minesweepers.
 I also had the pleasure of serving with the Merchant Navy as a member of naval parties onboard the vessels mv LYCAON and mv OIL ENDEAVOUR.